Menu

 Creating a GRM grading scale is a good way to prepare for unexpected property issues and maintenance expenses.
 A lower GRM could mean having enough income to pay off a property quicker, but investors should also pay attention to property age and high maintenance costs.

 Roofstock explains why the GRM grading scale is useful and how it works in real estate.
-Here is what different GRM grades can mean.
+Here is what different GRM grades can mean:

 Putting GRM in Context